Tursh/Tursh/README.md

 - I'm mostly self-taught which means I can learn everything I need by myself

 ### Working On
-- Making NIC driver for linux
+- Too many projects at same time
 - A Vulkan cross platform game engine (CGE2)

 Always up to work on new projects; if you want to reach me, you can contact me on Discord :)
-Discord - Tursh#8742
+Discord - Tursh

 <!--
 **Tursh/Tursh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.